 - After working closely with members of the Catalyst team, the Tallahassee the City Commission has adopted a new program for Artful Infrastructure, committing $22,000 to wrap traffic control boxes around Tallahassee with local art.
-The City is accepting artist and sponsor applications through July 2.
-Click here to apply or learn more.
-KCCI’s Art Access TLH 2021 Community Catalyst team is so thrilled to see the Art of the Box project expanded with this program, as it will improve art accessibility and showcase local artists in public spaces.
+The City accepted artist and sponsor applications through July 2 and will unveil the boxes in fall 2021.
+KCCI’s Art Access TLH 2021 Community Catalyst team is so thrilled to see the Art of the Box project expanded with this program, as it improves art accessibility and showcases local artists in public spaces.

 - Catalysts facilitated the first box showcasing student artwork.
 The team worked with the City of Tallahassee to unveil a new artistic box on April 13 at the intersection at Maclay and Meridian Road, which which is wrapped in art by Maclay student Olivia Schroeder.
 Chris and Susanne Dudley sponsored the box in coordination with the City of Tallahassee and KCCI.
 Learn More

-- The Community Catalyst team has established partnership opportunities with Leon County Title 1 Schools to create iconic art installments in neighborhoods and is researching ways for long-term funding of future major art installments.
+- The Community Catalyst team has established partnership opportunities with Leon County Title 1 Schools to create iconic art installments at Nims Middle School and is researching ways for long-term funding of future major art installments.

 - The 2021 KCCI Community Catalyst team has researched ways to generate more local art in the community with the expansion of the Art of the Box and identifying other opportunities.
 The team looks forward to serving as a “catalyst” between private partners and government partners to ensure there is a collaborative effort to promote and generate more art in public spaces.